 As a child, Qifrey studied magic under the tutelage of Beldarut.
 Events in his past have driven him to hunt for information on the Brimhat witches, and may have influenced his decision to take on Coco as an apprentice.

 - Absurdly Sharp Blade: He carries a sword that's designed to cut water, capable of splitting a raging river enough to pull out a trapped cart.

-- Awesome by Analysis: He's quite capable in analysis and has very good observational skills. he could figure out the disembodied brimhat's trick with a single glance.
+- Awesomeness by Analysis: He's quite capable in analysis and has very good observational skills. he could figure out the disembodied Brimhat's trick with a single glance.

-- Biseinen: Qifrey is clearly a bit older that other character and is at least on his mid 20s, but he's still a very slim, good looking man, but is likely older.
+- Biseinen: Qifrey is clearly a bit older that other character and is at least on his mid 20s, but he's still a very slim, good looking man, but is likely older than the average Bishounen

-- Eyepatch of Power: A combination of the single darkened lens in his pince-nez Lennon Specs & the swept-aside Peek-a-Bangs keeps his right eye covered, adding to the mysterious aura around him.
+- Eyepatch of Power: A combination of the single darkened lens in his pince-nez Cool Shades & the swept-aside Peek-a-Bangs keeps his right eye covered, adding to the mysterious aura around him.